biosfood/tanaica/README.md

 ## Theming

 To change the desktop theme for window borders, open `lxappearance` and select the theme you want.
 Keep in mind that the selected theme will be specific to a user.

+## Python environment setup

+To set up a new virtual python environment, use the `create-venv` script.